lbaiao/udacity-project1/README.md

 # Files
 The `.csv` and the `archive.zip` files contain AirBNB Boston data and are available [here](https://www.kaggle.com/airbnb/boston).

+The `nb1.ipynb` file is the jupyter notebook with all the project's code.

 ---
 # Conclusion
 The analysis conclusion was posted on [Medium](http).